MohibShaikh/ThreatSentinel/README.md

         await asyncio.sleep(60)
 ```

-**🎯 These enterprise enhancements transform AITIA from a basic automation tool into a production-grade, self-managing SOC agent capable of handling enterprise-scale security operations with full audit compliance and continuous learning capabilities.**
+**🎯 These enterprise enhancements transform ThreatSentinel from a basic automation tool into a production-grade, self-managing SOC agent capable of handling enterprise-scale security operations with full audit compliance and continuous learning capabilities.**

 ---